Izhido/SlipNFrag/README.md

 *IMPORTANT*: Slip & Frag does not currently support the .pak files from the Quake re-release, issued for the 25th anniversary of the game.
 The original .pak files, however, can still be found in the folder where the new game is installed.

-For the **OXR** release, you'll need a Meta Quest device (1, 2, Pro, 3, 3s), updated to the latest available version.
+For the **XR** release, you'll need a Meta Quest device (1, 2, Pro, 3, 3s), updated to the latest available version.

 Additionally, in order to play the **PCXR** release, you need: